The Queen (2006 film): Critical reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 97%, based on 203 reviews, with an average rating of 8.3/10.
 The website's critical consensus reads, "Full of wit, humour and pathos, Stephen Frears' moving portrait looks at life of the British royals during the period after Princess Diana's death."
 On Metacritic, the film has a weighted average score of 91 out of 100, based on 37 critics, indicating "universal acclaim".

 Before the film was released, critics praised both Stephen Frears and Peter Morgan, who later received Golden Globe and Academy Award nominations for Best Director and Best Screenplay.
 Michael Sheen's performance as Tony Blair earned him particular acclaim.
 Helen Mirren's portrayal, which garnered her acclaim from critics around the world, made her a favourite for the Academy Award for Best Actress well before the film was released in cinemas.
-After its showing at the Venice Film Festival, Mirren received a five-minute-long standing ovation.
+After its showing at the Venice Film Festival, Mirren received a five minute-long standing ovation.
 Roger Ebert came out of recovery from surgery to give the film a review, in which he called it "spellbinding" and gave it four out of four stars.

 Amongst the few negative reviews, Slant Magazines Nick Schager criticised the insider portraiture of the film as "somewhat less than revelatory, in part because Morgan's script succumbs to cutie-pie jokiness [...] and broad caricature", mentioning particularly "James Cromwell's Prince Philip, who envisions the crowned heads as exiled victims and the gathering crowds as encroaching 'Zulus.

 Accolades

-Mirren won Best Actress at the Academy Awards, British Academy Film Awards, Critics' Choice Movie Awards, Golden Globe Awards, and the Screen Actors Guild Awards.
+Mirren won Best Actress at the Academy Awards, British Academy Film Awards, Critics' Choice Movie Awards, Golden Globe Awards and the Screen Actors Guild Awards.
 Mirren also won awards from the Boston Society of Film Critics, the Los Angeles Film Critics Association, the National Board of Review, the National Society of Film Critics, the New York Film Critics Circle, the Washington D.C.
-Area Film Critics Association, and many other awards of which are listed below except she was nominated for at least three more.
+Area Film Critics Association and many other awards of which are listed below, except that she was nominated for at least three more.
 In most of her acceptance speeches, she expressed her admiration for the real Queen, and dedicated both her Golden Globe and her Oscar to Elizabeth II.

-As of 2022, Mirren from The Queen and Forest Whitaker from The Last King of Scotland are the only two lead performances for portraying real-life leaders, and they are the only lead performers to ever sweep the rarest achievements known as "The Big Four" critics awards (LAFCA, NBR, NYFCC, NSFC) as well as win the Oscar, BAFTA, Critics' Choice, Golden Globe, and SAG awards in the same year.
+As of 2022, Mirren from The Queen and Forest Whitaker from The Last King of Scotland are the only lead performers to achieve "The Big Four" critics awards (LAFCA, NBR NYFCC, NSFC) as well as win the Oscar, BAFTA, Critics' Choice, Golden Globe and SAG awards in the same year.